Shai2u/dash_maps_kdtree_example/geo_dashbaords_near_things__part_1.md

 Using a K-D Tree, I could select a specific statistical area (or neighborhood) and treat it as the “center,” then calculate the relative distance to all other statistical areas.

-For example, let’s say I live in central Tel Aviv, where 39% voted for “Yesh Atid,” 16% for “Meretz,” and 15% for “Labor,” and so on.
+For example, let’s say I live in central Tel Aviv, where 39% voted for “Yesh Atid”, 16% for “Meretz”, and 15% for “Labor”, and so on.
 I could then look at all other statistical areas in Israel and find those with the most similar voting patterns, regardless of geographic distance.
 This would allow me to identify neighborhoods in Haifa, for instance, that share similar voting attributes.
+Thus it's possible that central Tel Aviv and some neighborhood in Haifa might share some other attribute charactersitings while the physical distance betewen the neighborhoods is roughly 100 km.

 **K-Means**